Louis-Navarro/regex-app/README.md

 2. Install the required modules using `pip install -r requirements.txt`.

 3. Finished !
-You can now use the app by opening `main.pyw` (executable version ariving soon).
+You can now use the app by opening `main.py` (executable version ariving soon).